ajschumacher/ajschumacher.github.io/20190531-null_impact_of_letters_to_very_unlikely_voters/index.md

 | Timely letter   | 1,001 | 111   | 11.09%  |
 ```

 **Statistical analysis**: These results are not distinguishable.
-By t-test, p-values are 0.25 at best.
+The best p-value I get is 0.25.
 The treatments are very similar, but one "effect" is positive and the other negative.

 **Group selection**: Using a 2018-07-20 voter file for NY SD5, I selected active registered Democrats who had voted at least once but not voted in the last five years.
 Back-testing showed equivalent groups had historically voted at low rates in midterm elections: 9%, 8%, and 4% in 2006, 2010, and 2014, respectively.